ibm-cloud-docs/Backup/faqs.md

 Notifications can be set up for multiple recipients on the Advanced tab of the Computer in the Portal.

 After you located the computer in the Portal, on the Advanced tab, click **Notifications**.
-You can select to get notified in the following instances:
+You can get notified in the following instances:
 - When a backup or restore fails
 - When a backup or restore completes with errors in the log file
 - When a backup or restore completes successfully